dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/73-Jan-2024/jan-sl-updates.md

 - **Use shorthand to create metrics** &mdash; Added support for `create_metric: true` for a measure, which is a shorthand to quickly create metrics.
 This is useful in cases when metrics are only used to build other metrics.
 - **Support for Tableau parameter filters** &mdash; Added support for Tableau parameter filters.
 You can use the [Tableau connector](docs/use-dbt-semantic-layer/tableau) to create and use parameters with your dbt Semantic Layer data.
 - **Additional parameters for GraphQL API** &mdash;  Added support to expose `expr` and `agg` for [Measures](/docs/build/measures) in the [GraphQL API](/docs/dbt-cloud-apis/sl-graphql).
-- **Improved error messages** &mdash; When querying a dimension that is not reachable for a given metric, you now have improved error messages returned in the command line interface.
+- **Improved error messages** &mdash; You have improved error messages in the command line interface when querying a dimension that is not reachable for a given metric.
 - **Entities in Tableau** &mdash; You can now query entities using our Tableau integration (similar to querying dimensions).
 - **New Tableau data source** &mdash; A new data source is available in our Tableau integration called "ALL", which contains all semantic objects defined.
 This has the same information as "METRICS_AND_DIMENSIONS".
 In the future, we will deprecate "METRICS_AND_DIMENSIONS" in favor of "ALL" for clarity.